AWegnerGitHub/awegnergithub.github.io-content/2018_02_28_do_not_trust_travisci_environment_variables.md

     print("Hello World from new owner!")

 A new build will kick off.
 You can see that the repository has transferred to the new owner in the build log.
-You can also see the environment variables were transfered to the new owner.
+You can also see the environment variables were transferred to the new owner.
 Other than the new owner being listed, the build log shows the same output as before

 ![Everything has transfered][16]